About This Chapter

 Variables Affecting Learning & Teaching - Chapter Summary

 The lessons in this study guide chapter are designed by expert instructors with the goal of providing you with the most relevant information in a clear, easy-to-understand format.
 As you explore the topics in each section, you'll review some of the most common variables that affect teaching and learning, including cultural and socioeconomic influences on education and the importance of determining prior knowledge before beginning instruction.
-Other key topics discussed in this chapter include:
+After these lessons are complete, you should be ready to:

-- Physical, cognitive and behavioral differences among genders
+- Identify the physical, cognitive and behavioral differences between genders

 1. Characteristics of Learning Styles